sobolevn/sobolevn.github.io/_drafts/2020-06-07-how-async-should-have-been.md

 Luckily, we already have the right abstractions in [`dry-python/returns`](https://github.com/dry-python/returns)!

-Let me introduce to you type-safe, `mypy`-friendly, framework-independent, pure-python, awesome tool to provide you awesome abstractions you can use in any project!
+Let me introduce to you type-safe, `mypy`-friendly, framework-independent, pure-python tool to provide you awesome abstractions you can use in any project!

 ### Sync version

 One can rewrite this pseudo-code as real python code.
 Let's start with the sync version:

+# TODO: explain what `.map` means
+# TODO: add `pip install` command

 ```python
 from typing import Callable